sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 ### 4pm EDT / 1pm PDT | You Have Everything You Need: Expanding the Depth, Breadth, and Diversity of your Audience
 Indianapolis Arts & Cultural Leaders Charles Venable, Joanna Taft, and Tamara Winfrey-Harris In Conversation\
 **Best For: Anyone & Everyone**\
-While we must wait until our 2021 Conference to join our friends at the Phoenix Theatre in Indianapolis, there is much to be explored in the work taking place across the city’s arts & cultural sector, particularly as it relates to audience engagement, development, and inclusion.
-This session will feature a conversation among Tamara Winfrey-Harris, Vice President of Community Leadership and Effective Philanthropy at Central Indiana Community Foundation; Joanna Beatty Taft, Executive Director of the Harrison Center; and Dr. Charles L. Venable, The Melvin & Bren Simon Director and CEO of Newfields (formerly the Indianapolis Museum of Art).
+While we must wait until our 2021 Conference to join our friends at the [Phoenix Theatre](https://www.phoenixtheatre.org/) in Indianapolis, there is much to be explored in the work taking place across the city’s arts & cultural sector, particularly as it relates to audience engagement, development, and inclusion.
+This session will feature a conversation among **Tamara Winfrey-Harris**, Vice President of Community Leadership and Effective Philanthropy at [Central Indiana Community Foundation](https://www.cicf.org/); **Joanna Beatty Taft**, Executive Director of the [Harrison Center](https://www.harrisoncenter.org/); and **Dr. Charles L. Venable**, The Melvin & Bren Simon Director and CEO of [Newfields](https://discovernewfields.org/) (formerly the Indianapolis Museum of Art).

 Each speaker will offer insights into how they leveraged the existing assets of their respective institutions to create value and access for a larger and more diverse segment of their community.
 Panelists will consider how strategies employed in the visual arts sector can be applied to the theater field, particularly as we strive to spotlight new stories and voices.
 How might we expand the purpose and utility of our physical spaces, work with artists to address the alienating and divisive forces of cultural gentrification in our surrounding neighborhoods, and reconsider how (and why) we invite diverse artists and audiences into primarily white institutions?
 And how might this work help our theaters become essential to their communities?

 **[Click here](https://www.eventbrite.com/e/nnpn-annual-conference-you-have-everything-you-need-tickets-105454950596) to register**

 ### 8pm EDT / 5pm PDT | Affiliated Artists Playwright Slam
+**Best For: Anyone & Everyone**\
 Hosted by NNPN Board Members Lynde Rosario ([Denver Center for the Performing Arts](https://www.denvercenter.org/)) & Liz Engelman ([Tofte Lake Center](https://toftelake.org/))\
-**Best For: Anyone & Everyone**\
 Join our Affiliated Artists as they read short selections from their work in this informal, open-mic style event.
 Inspired by the annual crowd favorite at the Colorado New Play Summit (and a tribute to the beloved Doug Langworthy who championed so many new works during his inspiring and field-altering career), it’s like a sampler platter and speed dating in one!

 **[Click here](https://us02web.zoom.us/meeting/register/tZwpd--oqj0jE9xS_pGKwJVfkXbyxnQmuMT_) to register**